- 1. monday.com — Best for customization

 Craft.io is an end-to-end product management roadmap tool with best practices built into it.

 Why I picked Craft.io: The tool allows product professionals to quickly create tailored roadmaps that are updated in real-time and seamlessly connect strategy to features and visualize a unique product story for each audience.
-The tool's Guru layer strengthens product teams and helps them become better at what they do with product management best practices built into every step of roadmap planning, from template to product launch.
+The tool's Guru layer is built into every step of the product process and supports product managers in their day-to-day work.
+It helps you implement best practices built into every step of roadmap planning, from ideation to product launch.

-One of the best features for me is related to sharing.
+One of the best features for me is related to portfolio management.
 When you want your project stakeholders to be up to date, you normally share a snapshot every week or so.
-With Craft.io you can share a link to a live version of your roadmap, which reduces admin work for you and improves communication.
+With Craft.io you can share initiative-level roadmaps that let everyone analyze a product portfolio and align on company-level objectives.
+Sharing a link to a live version of your roadmap reduces admin work for you and improves communication.
+This also helps product managers establish a single source of truth that the organization can rely on for product updates.

 Craft.io Standout Features & Integrations

-Features include feedback collection, customizable views, feature definition to prioritization, best practice templates (Guru views), capacity planning, and portfolio management.
+Features include strategic planning, feedback collection, customizable views, flexible data visualization for roadmaps, feature definition to prioritization, best practice templates (Guru views), capacity planning, and portfolio management.

-Integrations include Jira, Azure DevOps, GitLab, GitHub, Targetprocess, Teams, Slack, Dropbox, Okta, Google Workspace, Active Directory, SAML, Google Drive, Confluence, Salesforce, PingIdentity, and 1,000s of additional applications via Zapier.
+Integrations include Jira, Azure DevOps, GitLab, GitHub, Targetprocess, Figma, Adobe XD, Okta, Google Workspace, Active Directory, SAML, Lucidchart, Confluence, Miro, and PingIdentity.
+Additionally, you can connect to over 1,000 additional applications via Zapier.

 Craft.io Plans & Pricing